⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Our Honest Verdict

-Hevy is an excellent workout tracker that strikes a good balance between features and usability.
-The generous free tier makes it accessible, the modern interface is pleasant to use, and social features add motivation for those who want it.
+Hevy is an excellent workout tracker that strikes a good balance between features, price, and usability.
+The modern interface is pleasant to use, social features add motivation for those who want it, and the Feb 2026 launch of Hevy Trainer finally gives Hevy an answer on the AI question.

-Hevy's main strength is being "good enough" at everything without excelling at anything specific.
-It's the safe middle-ground choice - you get solid tracking, some social motivation, decent analytics, and a free tier that actually works.
+Hevy's main strength is being "good enough" at everything while being the cheapest Pro subscription in the category.
+You get solid tracking, social motivation, decent analytics, algorithmic program generation, and a price that's hard to argue with.

 However, Hevy shows its limitations when you want more:

-For lifters who want AI-powered guidance and advanced features, PRPath offers more value despite the higher price.
+For lifters who want a conversational AI coach plus nutrition and fasting in one app, PRPath is the better pick.
 For those who want extreme simplicity, Strong is cleaner.
-But for the "Goldilocks zone" of features - not too simple, not too complex, with a solid free tier - Hevy hits the mark.
+But for the middle-ground of features at the best price in the category, Hevy hits the mark.

 Our Rating: 4.3/5